-PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR trustee of various non-profit organizations and has served as Chairman or Vice Chairman of a number of them.
+PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR

+Chairman or Vice Chairman of a number of them.
 He has served as a director or trustee of the AB Funds since 2007 and served as Chairman of the Governance and Nominating Committees of the AB Funds from 2007 until August 2014.